 “Go home in peace and do not fear because the sky cannot fall.”

 Duct cleaners aren’t frightened little chickens, but the comparison is a good one.
 Duct cleaners take seemingly believable “acorns of data” and try to convince you that they mean something they don’t.
-Let’s crack those acorns one by one.
+Let’s crack those nuts one by one.

-The ads I’ve seen don’t actually state that your air will be cleaner or your health improved by way of duct cleaning.
+Most ads I’ve seen don’t actually state that your air will be cleaner or your health improved by way of duct cleaning.
 Instead, they tell you all sorts of so-called facts about dirty air and illness.
 Then they tell you about duct cleaning.
 Then they let you make the connection between your supposedly dirty air and your ducts.
 What those ads rely upon is the joint effect fallacy.
 That’s when A is said to be caused by B, when in fact both A and B are caused by C.

 The duct behind the first door above is indeed very dirty.
 But let me put that duct in a different light.
 In my twenty plus years of experience, I’ve found that the overwhelming majority of ducts that look like that are in commercial systems that get constant use.
 Few residential duct systems look like that.
 The few that do are almost always return ducts, which is the only duct in your system that might have unfiltered air flowing through it.
 Your supply ducts are downstream of the filter and rarely accumulate more than a thin film of dirt.
 This is an example of what I’m talking about.
 That thin film of dirt might look bad, but it’s functionally meaningless.